mzkrasner/eas-docs-site/docs/tutorials/ceramic-storage.md

 As you'll see in the .env.example, there are three environment variables you'll need to add to your new .env file.
 Since we will be using the Sepolia testnet for this tutorial, you can copy over the key-value pair for the `REACT_APP_CHAIN_ID` as-is.

-In order to support the `getAddressForENS` resolver method (outlined [here](https://github.com/mzkrasner/eas-ceramic/blob/main/utils/utils.ts)), you will need to create an [Alchemy](https://www.alchemy.com/) API Key.
+In order to support the `getAddressForENS` resolver method (outlined [here](https://github.com/ceramicstudio/ceramic-eas/blob/main/utils/utils.ts)), you will need to create an [Alchemy](https://www.alchemy.com/) API Key.
 Since you can generate Ethereum Goerli API keys for free on Alchemy, this is what I recommend using (this is what the configuration options are set up to receive within the method definition).

-Finally, since this tutorial assumes that the engineering team overseeing their Ceramic storage will be the controller of all attestation instances, a static 64-character alphanumeric seed phrase is needed for `AUTHOR_KEY` (for example, "dfabafa4149279e29d326b5f3eedd64c0faddc69ff089f2381f81249e5369842").
+Finally, since this tutorial assumes that the engineering team overseeing their Ceramic storage will be the controller of all attestation instances, a static 64-character alphanumeric seed phrase is needed for `AUTHOR_KEY` (for example, a dummy one here: "dfabafa4149279e29d326b5f3eedd64c0faddc69ff089f2381f81249e5369842").

 (For more information on controlling Accounts and Documents, visit [ComposeDB Concepts](https://composedb.js.org/docs/0.5.x/core-concepts)).